-The Center on Global Justice is presently committed to four research clusters:
+The Center on Global Justice is committed to the following research clusters:

 Climate disruption will spare no human being, living or unborn.
 It poses great global threat to human health and well-being, intensifying and complicating forced migration and all the other critical problems our world faces.
 Climate justice refers to the disproportionate impact of climate disruption on the world’s most vulnerable people.
 Vulnerable populations are least responsible for producing the problem, and yet they are at greatest risk and have least capacity to adapt.
 The CGJ does extensive research, advocacy and consultation on climate disruption and climate justice, and has designed innovative climate solutions education.
-Through our UCSD Community Stations, we also collaborate with underserved communities of color across the San Diego-Tijuana border region on participatory climate action and education.
+Through our UCSD Community Stations, we also partner with underserved communities on both sides of the San Diego-Tijuana border region on participatory climate action, adaptation strategies and climate education.

 Global Ethics + Cooperation

-The CGJ is a forum for critical reflection on big ideas about global responsibility and coordinated global strategies for addressing poverty, disease, and the disproportionate impacts of climate disruption on vulnerable populations.
-We are committed to rethinking academic narratives on these questions, which too frequently are articulated in abstractions that float too high above the ground.
-Our work grounds global justice thinking in empirical research, to generate theory that engages the specificity of context, the multiplicity of human experience, and the urgency of conflict and human deprivation.
-CGJ researchers have participated in high-impact global initiatives focused on harmful social norms, climate disruption, climate solutions education, informal urbanization, social housing, and human rights in the 21st century.
+The CGJ is a forum for critical reflection and dialogue on big ideas about global responsibility and coordinated global strategies for reducing poverty, disease, and the disproportionate impacts of climate disruption on vulnerable populations.
+We are committed to rethinking academic narratives which are frequently articulated in abstractions that float too high above the ground.
+Our work grounds global justice thinking in empirical research and stories of everyday life, generating theory that engages the specificity of context, the multiplicity of human experiences, and the urgency of conflict and human deprivation.
+While the CGJ is committed to community scale action these experiences have been carried into high-impact global initiatives focused on harmful social norms, climate disruption, climate solutions education, informal urbanization, social housing, and human rights in the 21st century.